atkai/events_bag2h5/README.md

 # Acknowledgment
-We thank [Suman Ghosh](https://www.linkedin.com/in/suman-ghosh-a8762576/) from [tub-rip](https://github.com/tub-rip), and their tool [events_h52bag](https://github.com/tub-rip/events_h52bag) for converting event data from HDF5 to ROSbags.
+We thank [Suman Ghosh](https://www.linkedin.com/in/suman-ghosh-a8762576/) from [tub-rip](https://github.com/tub-rip) and their tool, [events_h52bag](https://github.com/tub-rip/events_h52bag), for converting event data from HDF5 to ROSbags.